Magus of the Library: Publication

-In North America, Kodansha USA announced the English language release on the manga in October 2018.
+In North America, Kodansha USA announced the English language release of the manga in October 2018.
+The first volume was released on July 9, 2019.

-Volume list
+Volumes

 Reception

 The series ranked 12th on the "Nationwide Bookstore Employees' Recommended Comics of 2018" by the Honya Club website.
 The series ranked 50th on the 2021 "Book of the Year" list by Da Vinci magazine.
 French newspaper Le Figaro selected Magus of the Library as one of their six recommended manga featured at the 2019 Paris Book Fair.
+It was nominated for the 18th Manga Taishō in 2025 and ranked fourth with 69 points.